-- your payee reference (which can be found on any payment schedule or notification document)
+- your payee reference (which can be found on any payment schedule)

-- the bank account number that your latest benefit payments were made to
+- the bank account number that your latest benefit payment was made to

 Terms and conditions

-you must ensure that any personnel with access to personal data are subject to a duty of confidentiality (whether contractual or statutory) and ensure that access is strictly limited to those individuals who need to know/access the personal data.
+- You must ensure that any person with access to personal data are subject to a duty of confidentiality (whether contractual or statutory) and ensure that access is strictly limited to those individuals who need to know/access the personal data.